-- 9.7.1 Applications for major development as defined for the purposes of the Government PS2 return, namely: - 9.7.1.1 Residential development of 10 or more dwellings or, where numbers are not specified, the site area is more than 0.5 hectare - 9.7.1.2 Other development where the floorspace to be created is 1000 sq. metres or more or the site area is 1 hectare or more, - 9.7.1.3 and for the purposes of this Article 9.7.1 an application for major development includes: - a) any application for change of use in respect of major development. - b) any application made under section 73 (determination of applications to develop land without compliance with conditions previously attached), or under section 73A (planning permission for development already carried out) of the Town and Country Planning Act 1990, for permission to carry out development without complying with a condition to which permission was granted, in respect of major development where, in the opinion of the Operations Manager - Development Management, the application raises such issues that it is considered that the application should be determined by Planning Committee; - c) any application for approval of a reserved matter in respect of an outline planning permission for major development; and
+- 9.7.1 Applications for major development as defined for the purposes of the Government PS2 return, namely: - 9.7.1.1 Residential development of 10 or more dwellings or, where numbers are not specified, the site area is more than 0.5 hectare. - 9.7.1.2 Other development where the floorspace to be created is 1000 sq. metres or more or the site area is 1 hectare or more, - 9.7.2 mineral applications (other than those for the discharge of conditions) as defined for the purposes of the Government PS2 statistical returns. - 9.7.3 applications where the Council would be required to consult the Secretary of State under the Town and Country Planning (Consultation) (England) Direction 2021 if the Council was minded to grant permission for them; - 9.7.4 applications which are subject to an outstanding objection from an external consultee (as defined in Article 18 of the Town & Country Planning (Development Management Procedure) (England) Order 2015) whom the Council are required to consult under Article 18 or 20 of that order. - 9.7.5 applications submitted by or on behalf of the Council for its own development which are the subject of substantive planning objections which have not been resolved by negotiation or the imposition of conditions and/or would need to be notified to the First Secretary of State if the Council was minded to grant permission for them.

-- d) for the avoidance of doubt, an application for major development excludes any application for consent, agreement or approval required by any condition (other than a condition on an outline permission requiring approval of reserved matters) on an existing planning permission for major development. - 9.7.1.4 mineral applications (other than those for the discharge of conditions) as defined for the purposes of the Government PS2 statistical returns. - 9.7.1.5 applications where the Council would be required to consult the Secretary of State under the Town and Country Planning (Consultation) (England) Direction 2021 if the Council was minded to grant permission for them: - 9.7.1.6 applications which are subject to an objection from a consultee (as defined in Article 18 of the Town & Country Planning (Development Management Procedure) (England) Order 2015) whom the Council are required to consult under Article 18 or 20 of that order, and which has not been resolved by negotiation or the imposition of conditions. - 9.7.1.7 applications submitted by or on behalf of the Council for its own development which are the subject of substantive planning objections which have not been resolved by negotiation or the imposition of conditions and/or would need to be notified to the First Secretary of State if the Council was minded to grant permission for them. - 9.7.1.8 applications submitted by, or on behalf of, a Councillor or their spouse/partner where the proposal does not accord with the Council's development plan or development control policies and/or where there are objections from a consultee or member of the public. - 9.7.1.9 applications submitted by, or on behalf of, any member of staff of the Planning Service or any Director or Head of Service of the Council or their spouse/partner where the proposal does not accord with the Council's development plan or development control policies and/or where there are objections from a consultee or a member of the public. - 9.7.1.10 applications where any Councillor or MP has put forward an objection in writing or asked in writing with reasons that an application be determined by Committee. - 9.7.1.11 applications where written representations for and/or against a development proposal has been made and speaking rights have been requested in accordance with the Council's approved Protocol for Public Speaking at Planning Committee meetings. - 9.7.1.12 applications which the Operations Manager Development Management considers should be determined by the Planning Committee having regard to guidance approved by the Planning Committee on this matter. - 9.7.1.13enforcement issues relating to the exercise of the Council's functions under Part VII of the Town and Country Planning Act 1990 which the Operations Manager - Development Management considers should be determined by the Planning Committee having regard to guidance approved by the Planning Committee on this matter.
+- 9.7.6 applications submitted by, or on behalf of, a Councillor or their spouse/partner where there are objections from a member of the public. - 9.7.7 applications submitted by, or on behalf of, any member of staff of the Planning Service or any Director or Head of Service of the Council or their spouse/partner where there are objections from a member of the public. - 9.7.8 applications where any Councillor or MP or sole individual previously notified to the Senior Manager Planning by a neighbourhood forum as authorised to make planning application representations on behalf of that forum, has put forward an objection in writing and asked in writing that they wish the application to be determined by Committee or any Councillor or MP (or aforementioned individual so notified as authorised by a neighbourhood forum) has asked in writing with reasons that an application be determined by Committee, such request having been made within any initial period for publicising the application or any subsequent period of publicity undertaken by the local planning authority in respect of the application. - 9.7.9 applications which the Senior Manager Planning considers should be determined by the Planning Committee and for the purposes of articles 9.7.1 to 9.7.9 the term "application" shall mean an application for full or outline planning permission or (as the context may admit) for listed building consent or approval of one or more matters reserved by condition attached to an outline permission for development of a type falling within 9.7.1 or 9.7.2 save that in the case of article 9.7.1.

+The term "application" shall be construed so as to not include any application made under section 73 (determination of applications to develop land without compliance with conditions previously attached), or under S73A (planning permission for development already carried out) of the Town and Country Planning Act 1990.